 The Ability to Repay Rule Is Critical

-This rule requires that the mortgage lender make a reasonable effort to ensure that the consumer has a reasonable ability to repay a loan according to the stated terms.
+This rule requires that the mortgage lender make a reasonable effort to ensure that the consumer has a reasonable likelihood of repaying the loan according to the stated terms.
 The creditor is required to follow underwriting requirements that verify the borrowers’ financial information and uses third party records.
-The rule is relevant to all residential mortgages and includes refinances, purchase loans, 2nd mortgages, first and subordinate liens.
-Thus, the mortgage company must verify the ability of the borrower to repay the mortgage loan.
+The rule is relevant to all residential mortgages and includes refinances, purchase loans, bad credit 2nd mortgages, first and subordinate liens.
+Thus, the mortgage company must verify the ability of the borrower to make the monthly mortgage payment.

 Under the ability to repay rule, the mortgage company must consider the following factors: